JTailor87/ABSA_web/README.md

 ## Tests

+- In `src/main/java/org/example/factory/DriverFactory.java` the chrome version is hardcoded.
+Currently is `119.0.6045.160`.
+- If you don't want to hardcode then remove the `.browserVersion("119.0.6045.160")` from `src/main/java/org/example/factory/DriverFactory.java`.
+By doing this if `driverManager` won't pik up your current chrome version automatically then you can hardcode the chrome version as above.
 - Open `src/test/java/runner/testRunner.java`
 - Run `testRunner` class
 - If you want to run test parallely by opening browser instance at a time, change the `@DataProvider(parallel = false)` to `true` and run the `testRunner` class.
+- You can run the tests as per the tag provided for the scenarios in `src/test/resources/Features/ABSA.feature` file.
+You need to change the tag name in `src/test/java/Runner/MyTestRunner.java` file.
+The tag `@ABSA` will run both tests togather.
+- If you want to run the tests in different browser, for example Firefox then change the `src/test/resources/Configs/config.properties` into `browser = Firefox`.

 ## Reporting